 Interest from financial assets at fair value through profit or loss is determined based on the contractual coupon interest rate and includes interest from debt securities.
-Other changes in fair value for such instruments are recorded in accordance with the accounting policies described in note 2(c).

 Dividend and distribution income from financial assets at fair value through profit or loss is recognised in profit or loss when the Scheme's right to receive payment is established.